 - Visual Basics in Finance

-- International Rea Estate Markets (taught in Amsterdam)
+- International Real Estate Markets (taught in Dubai, UAE)

 - Project Finance and Infrastructure Investment (taught in Madrid, Spain)